GillesSchneider/neuro-imaging/haxby-registration/README.md

 # Haxby Registration
 The Python code registers Haxby _[1]_ to MNI152 space _[2] & [3]_ (~ 3H/subject).

-## Why registering Haxby to MNI space is important?
+## Why do we register Haxby to MNI space?

 Because Haxby is not primarily aligned with MNI space, it is impossible to apply parcellations on Haxby using atlases (e.g: Yeo 2011 _[4]_).
 This way, registering Haxby to MNI space leads to new ways to analyze the dataset.

+## Pipeline

+1. Get one volume from Haxby
+2. Initialize affine and rigid registrations
+3. Load MNI152 template and resample it to Haxby
+4. For every subject in Haxby:
+5. Apply the transformations on every 3D image
+6. Append the transformed image to a list
+7. Save the registered 4D image to folder "./save"
+8. Repeat until every subject is processed

 ## Required Packages
 _numpy, nibabel, nilearn, dipy, tqdm_